pclalv/open_branches/README.md

 # OpenBranches for the NYPL

 OpenBranches is a web app for determining a particular NYPL branch's hours built on Ruby on Rails and supported by the NYPL's Locations API.
+Currently, OpenBranches only supports regular hours and not special hours, e.g. for holidays.

 ## Running the app locally